davidsule/Obsidian_main/Lecture notes/FYP/01_Project.md

 ## Lecture 04 - Multivariate Regression Analysis

 Let's say we're interested in predicting var Y, we see strong correlation with X, but both could be dependent on Z (eg X: UV radiation up, Y: corona cases down.
 But both might be moderated by cultural effects: Good weather --> people go outside --> don't crowd inside).
 Pearson can't handle it. --> Multivariate regression: Control for Z. What is the effect of X, when X changes but Z doesn't (true effect of X). - Investigate the effect of X keeping Z constant.
-- Still investigates **linear relationship**!
+- Still investigates **linear relationships**!
--
+- Finding all confounding (Zs) factors is hard.
+- Some controls are bad! (stuffing everything in the model is not a good strategy)

-fixed effects by region - why does it matter which region we choose as a deadline
+fixed effects by region - why does it matter which region we choose as a baseline?

 ## Lecture 05 - Interventions